RoySegall/gizra.com/app/_posts/2016-10-07-thoughts-about-training.md

 The basic premise we have become accustomed to is that the specialists should teach.
 Big companies that have organized training department, let experts (external or internal) provide training on topics in which they specialize.
 But what about small companies that have a smaller number of employees and limited resources?

 Gizra is technology intensive and is constantly searching and adding new and better tools to its stack.
-People come from all kinds of backgrounds and with different levels of knowledge on various topics.
+People come from all kinds of backgrounds and with different levels of knowledge on various technologies.
 Therefore, it is clear that there are more than a few topics that employees know better than me, the trainer.
 This point bothered me greatly.
 At first I thought I should take all the responsibility on the knowledge - the trainer has to know everything about what she has to teach.
 I quickly realized that even though I really wanted to, I can not know everything.
 However, whatever I do teach, I teach really well.
 So, I understood that it is important that I have excellent training skills, but still, how do I bridge the knowledge gaps?